yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     At line number 65

     ```csharp
-    // Format and send the request to the model
+    // Add code to send request...
     var chatCompletionsOptions = new ChatCompletionsOptions()
     {
         Messages =